JavaIsNotHard/Notes/Distributed-System/UDS/Time.md

 according to this figure,
-operation D happens before operation F hence the timestamp also reflect this dependency but two unrelated operations can have the same logical timestamp suppose operation A and operation E have the timestamp 1 strict total ordering can be implemented by arbitrarily ordering the processes, example, is use use process ID instead of a incrementing counter
+operation D happens before operation F hence the timestamp also reflect this dependency but two unrelated operations can have the same logical timestamp suppose operation A and operation E have the timestamp 1 we can solve the ordering issue when two events have the same time by using process ID tie-breaker where each event alongside its timestamp is also assigned a unique identifier for that event, then when ordering we first order by timestamp then we order by the unique ID between the process strict total ordering can be implemented by arbitrarily ordering the processes, example, is use use process ID instead of a incrementing counter

-a better approach is to use vector clock
+we can also see that event C has timestamp 3 and event E has timestamp 1 which is its local timestamp but physically C happens before E so this ordering is incorrect.
+A better approach is to use vector clock

 ## Vector clock
 each process has a local vector clock implemented with an array of three counters